lgblgblgb/mega80/README.md

     * Commander X16 **if** CPU is 65816 and it can access RAM in higher bankes freely
     * Apple IIgs?
 Unfortunately I don't know too much about Apple computers, but could be a fun ...
-* Porting for non-65xx CPU based platforms: certainly it's not impossible but then you need to rewrite everything, as it's an assembly project.
+* Porting for non-65xx CPU based platforms: certainly it's not impossible but then you need to rewrite everything, as it's an assembly project and heavily based on 65xx assembly (even to port to 65816 would require major modifications)
 * Integrated on-the-fly memory monitor and things like that
-* No, I don't plan CP/M v3.
+* No, I don't plan CP/M v3 (as far as I can see now).
 The problem: it requires extensive bank switching and other difficulties, since I'm emulating i8080 (later hopefully a Z80) emulating bank switching would be impossible or very slow
+* Native BDOS?
+Maybe adopoting Hjalfi's CPM65 with added Z80/i8080 CPU emulation to allow execute both ordinary CP/M (CP/M-80) and CP/M-65 applications.
+    * Also a native BDOS-replacement can be written which does not use CP/M filesystem internally but normal FAT32, thus MEGA65's SD-card would be seen from CP/M as-is without major issue to import/export data/programs between MEGA65 and CP/M environment all the time.

 ## Building